Skip to main content

 Contact

 The Development Review Guidelines are a reference handbook primarily used by ODOT staff as they respond to local land use and development proposals that affect state transportation facilities.
-The guidelines are being updated to outline new CFEC requirements for jurisdictions within metropolitan areas.
-This project is managed by a collaborative team including staff from the ODOT Transportation Planning Unit and Climate Office and will engage stakeholders who use these tools most.
-The Advisory Committee for the Development Review Guidelines is comprised of a range of internal ODOT stakeholders, reflecting the internal nature of the document.
+The guidelines were updated in 2024 to outline new requirements for jurisdictions within metropolitan areas.
+The updates were guided by an Advisory Committee comprised of a range of ODOT staff engaging in the development review process, reflecting the internal nature of the document.
+We are finalizing document updates and anticipate posting the updated Development Review Guidelines by the end of 2024.
+In the meantime please review the Draft updates posted below – note that appendices and other materials may not be included in this draft document.

 Schedule and Key Milestones

-The project kicked off in late February 2023 and a majority of project work will occur in 2023 with the goal of having critical updates ready in early 2024.
-Key project deliverables include:
+The project kicked off in late February 2023 and a majority of project occurred in 2023.
+Updates were finalized in November 2024 with key project deliverables including:

 • Partner engagement began in April 2023 with the formation of an advisory committee.
-Focus group meetings and webpage updates will occur throughout the project.
+Focus group meetings, webpage updates and internal communication occurred throughout the Project.

-• An updated strategy for the guidance document based on an 'audit' of the updated rules in Division 660-012 (Transportation Planning) and Division 660-044 (Metropolitan GHG Targets)
+• An updated strategy for the guidance document based on an 'audit' of the updated rules in Division 660-012 (Transportation Planning) and Division 660-044 (Metropolitan Greenhouse Gas Reduction Targets)

 • Updated Development Review Guidelines